zemo20/WeatherApp/README.md

 2-composer install

+3-copy to .env.example to .env and add your openweathermap api key

-3-php index.php and follow the instruction
+4-run php index.php and follow the instruction

 # Project structure
 app: the application logic